 This examination will evaluate the students’ methodological skills in areas covering probability, statistics, regression analysis and research design.
 The exam will be graded by the Methods Examination Committee as Unsatisfactory, Satisfactory or Excellent.
-The exam will be administered at the end of a full time student’s first year, or the equivalent point in a part time student’s career.
-A student receiving a grade of unsatisfactory may take the exam for a second time at the start of the fall semester of the second year.
+The exam will be administered at the end of a full time student’s second year, or the equivalent point in a part time student’s career.
+A student receiving a grade of unsatisfactory may take the exam for a second time prior to the start of the fall semester of the third year.

 b) Empirical and/or methodological papers written in the core methods courses; and

 The program committee will review the portfolios annually, and advise students of any deficiencies or potential problems.
 Upon completing the core courses and achieving a grade of Satisfactory or Excellent on the Qualifying Examination, the program committee will make a final evaluation of the student’s total portfolio.
 The committee will assess whether the candidate’s portfolio demonstrates the student has the skills and knowledge necessary to attempt to write a dissertation.
 If all of the items in the portfolio are satisfactory, the student is designated as doctoral level.
 Alternatively, the committee could recommend remedial or additional work in a specific area and specify a time frame for the completion of such work.
 A detailed discussion of the portfolio requirements can be found in the PPPE Advising Guide.
 Students are urged to read and make sure they understand what is expected of them.
 The Advising Guide is available through the Public Policy and Political Economy program office.